Senior Software Engineer · Full-stack · KL, MY

 AI-assisted, human-owned engineering.

-Founder Goal
+Product Goal

-the business outcome we're building toward
+the outcome we are building toward

 input